p-grant/data_analysis_portfolio/superstore_analysis_report.md

 14. Has the superstore seen more orders in recent years?
 15. Has the superstore seen more profit?

 While there are many more questions that this data could be used to answer, I believe that answering these questions will provide valuable insight into areas where the company could improve or capitalize on certain situations.
+Along with answering these questions, I will look for other valuable insights that this data can provide.
 ## Preparing the Data
 Now that I know what I am looking for in the data, I can decide what data is necessary and what format it needs to be in.
 The data in the *Returns* sheet is valuable for answering the first question.
 However, I could instead use the information from the *Returns* sheet to create a column in the *Orders* sheet that describes which orders were returned, and then delete the *Returns* sheet.
 I did so using Excel's *COUNTIF* and *IF* functions.
 Now, a *Returned* column exists in the *Orders* sheet, showing *Yes* where an order was returned and *No* where it was not.
 Before I deleted the *Returns* sheet, I copied the *Returned* column and pasted it back in as the values only, rather than as a function.
 Then, I deleted the *Returns* sheet, and we now have the information on orders and returns on the same sheet.